vahidajalluian/YOLO-V3-Keras-from-scratch/README.md

 # YOLO-V3-Keras-from-scratch
-In this repository I will make a different approach for object detection, classification and tracking.
+In this repository I will rebuild yolo on keras from scratch.